Understanding the Major Currency Pairs in Forex Trading

 Trading With A Demo Account

 Trader's also have the ability to trade risk-free with a demo trading account.
 This means that traders can avoid putting their capital at risk, and they can choose when they wish to move to the live markets.
-For instance, Admirals' demo trading account enables traders to gain access to the latest real-time market data, the ability to trade with virtual currency, and access to the latest trading insights from expert traders.
+For instance, Admiral Markets' demo trading account enables traders to gain access to the latest real-time market data, the ability to trade with virtual currency, and access to the latest trading insights from expert traders.

 To open your free demo trading account, click the banner below: